Es'kia Mphahlele: As an educator

 Mphahlele obtained his Teacher's Certificate at Adams College in 1940.
 He served at Ezenzeleni Blind Institute as a teacher and a shorthand-typist from 1941 to 1945.
 He and his wife moved their family to Orlando East, near the historic Orlando High School, in Soweto as he joined the school in 1945 as an English and Afrikaans teacher.
 There, in the company of many freshly-minted from Fort Hare young teachers, he became active in the Transvaal African Teachers' Association (TATA).
 The 1949 Eislen Commission on Native Education, inspired by Dr. Hendrik Verwoerd, the recently elected National Party's Minister of Native Affairs, had recommended a radically new system of Education for Africans.
 TATA, together with other teachers' organisations in the Cape, the Free State and Natal, took up the cudgels to oppose it.
-For his participation in that agitation, in December 1952 Eskia Mphahlele, Isaac Matlare and Zephania Mothopeng were dismissed from their posts.
-His protest against the introduction of Bantu Education resulted in his teaching career being cut short.
+For his participation in that agitation, in December 1952 Mphahlele, Isaac Matlare and Zephania Mothopeng were dismissed from their posts.
+Mphahlele's protest against the introduction of Bantu Education resulted in his teaching career being cut short.

 He was banned from teaching anywhere in South Africa by the apartheid government.
 He left South Africa and went into exile.
 His first stop was Nigeria, where he taught in a high school for 15 months, then at the University of Ibadan, in their extension programme.
 He also worked at the C.M.S.
 Grammar School, in Lagos.
 He worked in the Department of Extra-Mural Studies at the University of Ibadan, travelling to various outlying districts to teach adults.
 While based in Paris, he became a visiting lecturer at the Massachusetts Institute of Technology.
 He also lectured in Sweden, France, Denmark, Finland, Germany, Sierra Leone, Ghana, Senegal and Nigeria.
 Mphahlele believed that alternative education can pave the way for a transformative and humane educational system for all.